pivotal/docs-tap/workloads/using-functions.hbs.md

 ## <a id="prereqs"></a> Prerequisites

-Before using function workloads on Tanzu Application Platform, follow all instructions to install Tanzu Application Platform for your environment:
+Before using function workloads, follow all instructions to install Tanzu Application Platform for your environment:

 - [Installing Tanzu Application Platform online](../online-install-intro.md)
 - [Installing Tanzu Application Platform in an air-gapped environment](../offline-install-intro.md#install-air-gap)